Hunter2k02/Remitly/README.md

 #### 5. Configure the application:

-    * Create a file named `application.yml` in your project's root directory.
+    * Create a file named `application.yml` in your project's root directory (src/main/resources).
     * Note: These configurations target the PostgreSQL database connection.
     * Replace the placeholders in the following configuration with your actual values: